JaredWogan/CV/index.md

 ## Research \ Interests

 I am a Master's student at the University of Western Ontario, studying physics with a scientific computing specialization.
-I have written a Python package for general relativity, OGRePy, and a research project on wormhole time machines and multiple histories.
+I have written a Python package for general relativity, RelativiPy, and a research project on wormhole time machines and multiple histories.
 I am passionate about cryptography and cyber security, data science, high performance computing, and software development.
 I am currently looking for a co-op position in 2023.

 ## Certifications